Solthodox/racks-token-erc721-wrapped/README.md

   * Diamond hands💎: Users wont't need to lose their positions in their crypto investments to aquire the token: No need to buy other tokens, no need to sell their NFT; just mint it directly from the contract.

-  * Back MrCrypto with more value: This will undoubtedly give a extra advantage to the hodlers in the defi markets, as having one NFT means instantly having access to a certain amount of tokens and if the token grows it simultaneously adds value to the collection.
+  * Back NFT collection with more value: This will undoubtedly give a extra advantage to the hodlers in the defi markets, as having one NFT means instantly having access to a certain amount of tokens and if the token grows it simultaneously adds value to the collection.

   * Innovation⭐: This will add extra value to the token itself.